CleRua/JInput-to-Midi/README.md

 # Before running the code #

-If you are planning to use a PS3 controller you have to use Better DS3 (Programs Needed/DS3 Tool) and configure the controller as a XBox controller.\n
+If you are planning to use a PS3 controller you have to use Better DS3 (Programs Needed/DS3 Tool) and configure the controller as a XBox controller.

 Be sure to install LoopMidi (Programs Needed/LoopMidi) to create a virtual midi device on your computer.
 By default, the code connects itself to a virtual midi device named "MIDI_Java".